 NASDAQ rules require that a SPAC's initial business combination be with one or more target businesses that together have a fair market value equal to at least 80% of the balance in the trust account (less any deferred underwriting commissions and taxes payable on interest earned) at the time of the signing of a definitive agreement.

 SPAC underwriters typically receive a portion of total underwriting commissions at IPO, and a portion in the form of deferred underwriting commissions upon completion of an initial business combination.
 These funds sit in the trust account while a SPAC is seeking its initial business combination, and if none is consummated by a company's liquidation date, they will be returned to shareholders with the rest of the trust account.

-Sometimes, SPACs will eschew deferred underwriting commissions in favor of agreeing to a Business Combination Marketing Agreement with their lead underwriter.
-A Business Combination Marketing Agreement typically assigns a fixed percentage of offering proceeds to be payable to the underwriter upon consummation of initial business combination, for services provided in pursuit of such combination.
+Sometimes, SPACs eschew deferred underwriting commissions in favor of agreeing to a Business Combination Marketing Agreement with their lead underwriter.
+A Business Combination Marketing Agreement typically assigns a fixed percentage of offering proceeds to be payable to the underwriter upon consummation of the initial business combination.
 Often, a portion of this amount may be reallocated to other financial advisors at the SPAC's discretion.

 Warrants or other derivative securities sold only to initial shareholders in private placements typically have the same terms as the public version of such securities, with minor adjustments such as lock-up periods and optional cashless exercise.

 A SPAC's initial shareholders generally agree to transfer restrictions on their founder shares for a specified period of time after consummation of their initial business combination.